React SEO: How to Optimize Web Applications for Search Engines

 If accomplished, users (and Google) could navigate to different components using the links assigned by React Router.
 This solves the "One URL" issue we had previously mentioned.

 To help guide your URL naming conventions, remember to keep it descriptive and simple.
-Complex URLs are bad for SEO because they're harder for users to understand, can lead to broken links, and makes navigating your site harder - especially if the page in question is a directory.
+Complex URLs are bad for SEO because they're harder for users to understand, can lead to broken links, and make navigating your site harder - especially if the page in question is a directory.

 Lazy Loading